How you can be heard

 Hearing dates are set by the Hearings Office having regard to a number of considerations such as the availability of the Assistant Commissioner hearing the case.
 When a hearing date is set down, it should be considered final.

 While the Hearings Office will endeavour to accommodate the availability of the parties' counsel where possible, this will not determine the hearing date.
-Parties are responsible for ensuring they are able to attend the hearing.
+Parties and their counsel (if any) are responsible for ensuring they can attend the hearing.

 In certain circumstances, such as hearings on the papers or by written submissions only, the Office may set down the hearing date without prior consultation.